Read time: 12 minutes | Key insight: Their ghosting says everything about them and nothing about you

 Yes, it hurts.
 No, it’s not proof of your defectiveness.

-Your uniqueness is real—but so is your capacity for connection.
+• Your uniqueness is real.
+So is your capacity for connection.
+Both are true.

 More on Type 4s